EOS-Nation/auditor.bos/README.md

 ---

-### updatereqpay

-This action is used to update the requested pay for a candidate.

-##### Assertions:

--   The `cand` account performing the action is authorised to do so.
--   The candidate is currently registered as a candidate.

-##### Parameters:

-     cand          - The account id for the candidate nominating.

-##### Post Condition:

-The requested pay for the candidate should be updated to the new asset.

----

 ### votecust

 This action is to facilitate voting for candidates to become auditors of BOS.
 Each member will be able to vote a configurable number of auditors set by the contract configuration.
 When a voter calls this action either a new vote will be recorded or the existing vote for that voter will be modified.
 If an empty array of candidates is passed to the action an existing vote for that voter will be removed.